A 1% forecasting error can cost you millions. But a better tool can help you see it coming, and steer.

 Your forecasts should reflect reality, automatically.
 Look for tools that sync with your stack: Salesforce, NetSuite, QuickBooks, Workday, HubSpot, and more. - Driver-based modeling

 Spreadsheets force you to hide logic in formulas.
-Good tools surface the logic, so everyone can understand how the numbers work. - Built-in scenario planning
+Good tools surface the logic, so everyone can understand how the numbers work.
+The model owner should be able to explain any line by pointing to a driver, not a cryptic cell reference. - Built-in scenario planning

-You should be able to spin up new cases in minutes.
-Conservative, baseline, aggressive — all side by side, with ripple effects modeled automatically. - Real-time collaboration
+You should be able to spin up new cases in minutes: conservative, baseline, and aggressive.
+All side by side, with ripple effects modeled automatically. - Real-time collaboration

 The best tools work like Google Docs.
 Finance, sales, and ops can build and review plans together, with notes, version history, and audit trails built in. - Instant reporting